 Naturally, our gluten free version takes more ingredients than the wheat one.
 Gluten free flours are just like that.
 It takes a special combination to make your bread good.
 Believe me, I tried many!
 These are the ones that I feel make the best bread with the fewest ingredients.

-Water temperature is important when you’re working with yeast.
+Water temperature is important when you're working with yeast.
 You should be able to dip the inside of your wrist into it and barely feel it.
-If your water is too hot or too cold, it will kill the yeast.
+If your water is too hot, it will kill the yeast.
+If it's too cold, the yeast won't do its best work.

 Kneading or Not?